jasonboru/DIXBY-Bot/README.md

      * It's on Netflix!

 4. `node dixby.js do-what-it-says`
-   * Using the `fs` Node package, DIXBY will take the text from inside of random.txt and then turn it to an array and pick a random command and use it to call one of DIXBY's commands.
+   * Using the `fs` Node package, DIXBY will take the text from inside of random.txt and then turn it to an array and pick a random index and use it to call one of DIXBY's commands.
      * Currenty it will run one of 3 commands randomly
      	* `spotify-this-song` for "I Want it That Way,".
      	* `my-tweets`.